Rangers vs Mariners: Starting Lineups, Injury Report

 60-Day Injured List

 - Kohei Arihara (right shoulder surgery): Arihara had a procedure in late May to repair of posterior circumflex humeral artery aneurysm in his right arm.
-Arihara is ahead of schedule in his rehab, and threw a simulated game at Globe Life Field before batting practice on Saturday.
-He is getting close to a return to the big league squad, which may happen before the calendar rolls over to September.
-Chris Woodward said on Friday that Arihara's stuff looks better than it did in game prior to his surgery.
+Arihara is ahead of schedule in his rehab, and threw a simulated game at Globe Life Field before batting practice last Saturday, and threw another on Wednesday.
+He is getting close to a return to the big league squad, and will have at least two rehab stints in the next couple of weeks.
+Chris Woodward said Arihara is scheduled to return to the big leagues on September 1.

 - Matt Bush (right flexor strain): Bush was shut down for six weeks after suffering the injury.
 He was thought to maybe be ready around the All-Star break, but Bush's timetable is still undetermined.

 - Willie Calhoun (left forearm fracture): Calhoun is recovering well, and was ahead of schedule, but suffered a minor setback.
+He did, however, take part in batting practice prior to Wednesday night's game, which is a positive sign.
 The Rangers are hoping he can return in September and get games in before the season ends.

 - Kyle Cody (right shoulder impingement): Cody had a setback in early July.
 From the looks of it, Cody will be a candidate to pitch at instructs in the fall.